Originally Posted: January 25, 2022

 For B2B brands, pricing differentiation may be more commonplace.
 End prices are often negotiated and changed based on a multitude of factors (industry, location, etc) – but this doesn’t make it any easier for pricing teams to maximize opportunities.
 Setting prices based on an estimated willingness to pay can’t be effective when each different customer has a different perception of value across all the products they buy.

 What Is Price Segmentation?

-Simply put, price segmentation is a whereby prices are differentiated based on willingness to pay.
-It is driven by the fact that price sensitivity can vary so much from customer to customer, from product to product, and in all the locations that they use your product..
+Simply put, price segmentation, sometimes called price differentiation, is a strategy in which prices are differentiated based on willingness to pay.
+It is driven by the fact that price sensitivity can vary so much from customer to customer, from product to product, and in all the locations that they use your product.